ClementPinard/depth-dataset-builder/README.md

     ```
     mkdir -p /path/to/thorough/
-    colmap mapper --Mapper.multiple_models 0 --database_path scan.db --output_path /path/to/thorough/ --image_path images
+    colmap mapper --database_path scan.db --output_path /path/to/thorough/ --image_path images
     ```

-    This will create a model file in the folder `output/sparse` (or `output/sparse/0`), in the form of 3 files
+    This will create multiple models located in folder named `output/sparse/N` , `N`being a number, starting from 0.
+Each model will be, in the form of 3 files
     ```
     └── thorough
-        └── 0
+        └── N
             ├── cameras.bin
             ├── images.bin
             ├── points3D.bin
             └── project.ini
     ```

+    COLMAP creates multiple models in the case the model has multiple sets of images that don't overlap.
+Most of the time, there will be only 1 model (named `0`).
+Depending on the frame used for initialization, it can happen that the biggest model is not the first.
+Here we will assume that it is indeed the first (`0`), but you are exepcted to change that number if it is not the most complete model COLMAP could construct.

-    You can also add a last bundle adjustment using Ceres, supposedly better than the multicore used in mapper (albeit slower)
+    You can finally add a last bundle adjustment using Ceres, supposedly better than the multicore used in mapper (albeit slower)

     ```
     colmap bundle_adjuster \